idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/theory/index.md

 # Theory behind the geochemistry module

 The `geochemistry` module is designed to solve reactive transport in geochemical systems.
-The `geochemistry` module's functionality is a subset of that described in the authoratative, pedagogical textbook [!cite](bethke_2007).
+The `geochemistry` module's functionality is a subset of that described in the authoritative, pedagogical textbook [!cite](bethke_2007).
 In order of help users understand the concepts of geochemical modelling, the `geochemistry` theory documentation uses notation and ideas drawn from this textbook, so readers will undoubtably find the textbook invaluable.

 ## Reactions in the geochemistry module